How TPM Helped A Digital Startup Increase Organic Traffic by 111% in Just 4 Months

 Organic Traffic (Jan 3 to Feb 20)

-TPM continues to publish related blog posts to Company X’s site, ensuring the flow of organic traffic will keep growing.
+TPM continued to publish related blog posts to DirectRFP’s site, ensuring the flow of organic traffic would keep growing.